Kotlin/kotlinx.serialization/docs/serializers.md

 Sometimes an application has to work with an external type that is not serializable.
 Let us use [java.util.Date] as an example.
 As before, we start by writing an implementation for [KSerializer] for the class.
-Our goal is get a `Date` serialized as the long number of millisecond following the approach from the [Primitive serializer](#primitive-serializer) section.
+Our goal is to get a `Date` serialized as the long number of milliseconds following the approach from the [Primitive serializer](#primitive-serializer) section.

 > In the following sections any kind of `Date` serializer would work.
 For example, if we want `Date` to be serialized